Warwickshire ASA Rules – effective from 20th June 2018

 12.5 To deal with any urgent business which may arise.
 A full report of its decisions shall be made to the Executive Committee at its next meeting.

-12.6 To elect the Swimmer of the Year on the recommendation of the Swimmer of the Year Selection Panel in December each year.
+12.6 To elect the Swimmer of the Year (from any Aquatic Discipline) on the recommendation of the Swimmer of the Year Selection Panel in December each year.

 12.7 To approve the recommendation of the Annual Centenary Scholarships Selection Panel in December each year.